 The Order of St. Willibrord is an Old-Catholic religious order dedicated to a life of contemplation, study and teaching.
-Since St. Willibrord was himself a Benedictine monk, all members of the Order are committed to observing the Rule of St. Benedict.
+Since St. Willibrord was himself a Benedictine monk, the spiritual life of the Order is founded upon the Rule of St. Benedict.

 CHARISM AND MISSION

 As a community of scholars, the Order of St. Willibrord is particularly devoted to an intellectual life that aspires to the contemplation of God and engagement with the modern world.
-As such, most of the members of the Order are scholars and professors, some of whom are also missionaries teaching in seminaries and involved with the formation of clergy and lay people.
+As such, most of the members of the Order are scholars and professors, teaching in colleges, universities and seminaries and especially involved with the formation of clergy and lay people.

 Inspired by the life of St. Willibrord, the Order’s main mission focuses on developing the ecclesial bond between Anglicans and Old-Catholics embodied in the Bonn Agreement of 1931 between the Church of England and the Old-Catholic Churches of the Union of Utrecht.
 Since St. Willibrord is a saint of the universal Church, the Order is also committed to ecumenism, and especially with the Eastern Orthodox Churches and the Roman Catholic Church.

 While the Order accepts any baptized Christian as a candidate for membership, postulants are required to become Old-Catholic.
 The stages of formation for candidates seeking solemn profession and ordination commences with a year of postulancy, followed by two years of novitiate.
 Novitiate begins on the Feast of St. Willibrord, November 7th, when the novice receives the habit of the Order, a simple black cassock with black fascia.
 Solemnly professed priests of the Order wear the shoulder cape with the cassock.